 This one-day workshop combines:

 We place particular emphasis on personal preparation for dangerous situations and confrontation with violence.
-Topics include practical aspects, the analysis of risks and the behaviour towards armed persons, for example during demonstrations or at checkpoints.
+Topics include practical aspects, risk analysis and how to deal with armed persons, for example during demonstrations or at checkpoints.

 You can identify the main risks in your target countries